VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 - `ff`: Will create a file.
 But like create it for real.
 This time, after doing `%` we use `:w<CR>` to save the empty file and `:buffer #<CR>` to go back to Netrw.
 - `fe`: Will rename a file.
 - `fc`: Will copy the marked files.
 - `fC`: We will use this to "skip" a step.
-After you mark your files you can put the cursor in a directory and this will asign the target directory and copy in one step.
+After you mark your files you can put the cursor in a directory and this will assign the target directory and copy in one step.
 - `fx`: Will move marked files.
 - `fX`: Same thing as `fC` but for moving files.
 - `f;`: Will be for running external commands on the marked files.